sider/sider-docs/docs/tools/cplusplus/clang-tidy.md

 - Packages only in Debian 10 `buster` are supported.
 - Packages with "lib" prefix and "-dev" suffix in names are available.

-You can use several different formats as:
+You can use three different formats as:

 ```yaml
 linter: